elsiete/CanvasDiagramEditor/README.md

     Load and save diagrams
     Load and save tags
     Import and export tags
-    Export diagrams to .DXF file format (compatible with CAD applications) Print solutions
+    Drag & drop Tags on canvas to create new Input/Output Drag & drop Tags on Input/Output to change associated tag Export diagrams to .DXF file format (compatible with CAD applications) Print solutions
-    Import models
-    Undo and redo any change made (individually for each diagram) Cut, copy, paste and delete any elements
+    Undo and redo any change made (individually for each diagram) Cut, copy, paste and delete any element
     Select all and none elements
     Edit and create new tags using built-in Tag Editor Use program with Keyboard shortcuts
     Zoom in and out using mouse wheel
     Pan using mouse middle button
-    Create new elements using mouse right click (Context Menu) Select any element(s) using selection rectable (mouse left click) Mode element single element or all selected elements using mouse or arrow keys
+    Create new elements using mouse right click (Context Menu) Select any element using selection rectable (mouse left click) Mode element single element or all selected elements using mouse or arrow keys

   Currently supported logic elements: